aws-samples/aws-xray-dotnet-webapp/README.md

 4. Make sure, the region is same for DDB table on the AWS console and DDB client in the code for [.NET](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNET-Agent/src/Controllers/ProductsController.cs#L18) and [.NETCore](https://github.com/aws-samples/aws-xray-dotnet-webapp/blob/master/DotNETCore-Agent/Controllers/ProductsController.cs#L24)
 5. Configure Sampling Rules in the [AWS X-Ray Console](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-sampling.html).
 6. The X-Ray daemon running locally should be configured in the same region as that of sampling rules through X-Ray console
+7. If host sample application on IIS, make sure you follow the instructions [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-3.1) to complete the setups and configurations.

 ### Installation

 For using the .NET Agent on your application, please see instructions below.
 For more information about .NET Agent, please take reference to [page](https://github.com/aws/aws-xray-dotnet-agent#installation).

 1. Make sure you meet the [prerequisites](https://github.com/aws/aws-xray-dotnet-agent#prerequisites) and [minimum requirements](https://github.com/aws/aws-xray-dotnet-agent#minimum-requirements) for using/building the .NET agent.
-2. Following the [steps](https://github.com/aws/aws-xray-dotnet-agent#internet-information-services-iis) if you're running on IIS or [steps](https://github.com/aws/aws-xray-dotnet-agent#others-not-iis) otherwise on how to install X-Ray .NET Agent for your apps.
+2. Follow the [steps](https://github.com/aws/aws-xray-dotnet-agent#internet-information-services-iis) if you're running on IIS or [steps](https://github.com/aws/aws-xray-dotnet-agent#others-not-iis) otherwise on how to install X-Ray .NET Agent for your apps.
 3. Launch your application, open the web link in the browser, perform some operations, and you can see traces in the AWS X-Ray Console.

 ## URL for the Apps